OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

             //Helper methods
             //

-            //Saving memory stream tooa new file with hello given path private bool WriteFile(MemoryStream InputStream, string path)
+            //Saving memory stream to a new file with the given path private bool WriteFile(MemoryStream InputStream, string path)
             {
                 if (!File.Exists(path))